andrey-krendzel/arrCalculator/README.md

 ## ToDo

+- ~~Add GET/POST tests~~
+- ~~Make it so app supports array with integers bigger than 999~~
-- Logic is duplicated for GET and POST request.
-Place logic in a separate Class.
+- ~~Logic is duplicated for GET and POST request.
+Place logic in a separate Class.~~
+- ~~Deploy to Heroku or Netlify~~ Heroku deployment failed with 3 different SDKs, Netlify doesn't support Java Spring Boot
 - Deploy to AWS Cloud